mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/how-to-tasks/dynamic-frontend-ports/index.md

     ```
     http://<public_agent_public_IP>:1025
     ```

 # Changing a previously-configured port
-If you have manually configured an Edge-LB pool to use a specific frontend port for a service, updating the pool configuration file to use auto-assignment for the frontend port does not update the port used.
-For example, if you previously configured port 15000 as the frontend port and update the Edge-LB pool configuration `haproxy.frontends.bindPort` setting to `0` for dynamic allocation, Edge-LB will continue to use port 15000 as the frontend port.
+If you manually configured an Edge-LB pool to use a specific frontend port for a service, updating the pool configuration file to use auto-assignment for the frontend port does not update the port used.
+For example, if you previously configured port 15000 as the frontend port and updated the Edge-LB pool configuration `haproxy.frontends.bindPort` setting to `0` for dynamic allocation, Edge-LB will continue to use port 15000 as the frontend port.

-To use dynamic port selection, delete the previous pool configuration and create and deploy a new pool configuration file with the `haproxy.frontends.bindPort: 0` setting.
+To use dynamic port selection, delete the previous pool configuration, then create and deploy a new pool configuration file with the `haproxy.frontends.bindPort: 0` setting.

 # Enabling dynamic port allocation for multiple pools
 Assigning a frontend port dynamically enables you to deploy more than one pool on an agent node without manually setting different values for each pool.

-By leveraging dynamic port allocation:
+By leveraging dynamic port allocation, you can:
-- You can deploy multiple pools on the same agent without worrying about port conflicts.
+- Deploy multiple pools on the same agent without worrying about port conflicts.
-- You can avoid the limitations imposed by using the default stats port 9090 which restricted you to deploying only one Edge-LB pool per agent.
+- Avoid the limitations imposed by using the default stats port 9090 which restricted you to deploying only one Edge-LB pool per agent.
-- You can eliminate the need to identify and specify manual port assignments for Edge-LB pools running on the same agent.
+- Eliminate the need to identify and specify manual port assignments for Edge-LB pools running on the same agent.

 When a public cloud load balancer like Amazon&reg; Web Services (AWS&reg;) Elastic Load Balancer&reg; (ELB&reg;) is positioned as an access point in front of an Edge-LB pool, the Elastic Load Balancer manages the proxy and load-balancing responsibilities between the client and the Edge-LB pool.
 In this scenario, assigning the frontend port dynamically enables you to use multiple frontend ports for multiple Edge-LB pools on the same agent, which results in more efficient resource consumption and utilization.